 - Generalization of a use case

 Actors are external entities that interact with your system.
 It can be a person, another system or an organization.
-In a banking system the most obvious actor is the customer.
-Other actors can be bank employee or cashier depending on the role your trying to show in the use case.
+In a banking system, the most obvious actor is the customer.
+Other actors can be bank employee or cashier depending on the role you’re trying to show in the use case.

 An example of an external organization can be the tax authority or the central bank.
-Loan processor is a good example of external system associated as an actor.
+The loan processor is a good example of an external system associated as an actor.

 Now it’s time to identify the use cases.
-A good way to do this is to identify what the actors needs from the system.
-In a banking system a customer will need to open accounts, deposit and withdraw funds, request check books and similar functions.
+A good way to do this is to identify what the actors need from the system.
+In a banking system, a customer will need to open accounts, deposit and withdraw funds, request check books and similar functions.
 So all of these can be considered as use cases.

-Top level use cases should always provide a complete functions required by an actor.
+Top level use cases should always provide a complete function required by an actor.
 You can extend or include use cases depending on the complexity of the system.

-There maybe instances where actors are associated with similar use cases while triggering few use cases unique only to them.
-In such instances you can generalize the actor to show the inheritance of functions.
+There may be instances where actors are associated with similar use cases while triggering a few use cases unique only to them.
+In such instances, you can generalize the actor to show the inheritance of functions.
 You can do a similar thing for use case as well.

 There are some functions that are triggered optionally.
-In such cases you can use the extend relationship and attach and extension rule to it.
+In such cases, you can use the extend relationship and attach an extension rule to it.
 In the below banking system example “Calculate Bonus” is optional and only triggers when a certain condition is matched.

-Extend doesn’t always mean its optional.
-Sometimes the use case connected by extend can supplement the base use case.
-Thing to remember is that the base use case should be able to perform a function on its own even if the extending use case is not called.
+Extend doesn’t always mean it’s optional.
+Sometimes the use case connected by extending can supplement the base use case.
+The thing to remember is that the base use case should be able to perform a function on its own even if the extending use case is not called.